mohd-khalid/vsd-hdp/README.md

 **IO Constraints:**
 Modeling IO delays alone is insufficient due to non-zero rising times.
 Input transition and output load effects must be considered to avoid timing violations.
 These factors are included in synthesis constraints based on design specifications.

+### Exploring `.lib`

+- On the circuit level, the input of a logic gate is connected to the gate terminal of the MOSFET which has a capacitance.
+So, in a gate with high fan-out, the capacitances of the gate output, next-stage and net will add up. `C_load = C_out.pin + C_net + sum(C_in.pin)`.
+As stated previously, delay is a function of output capacitance.
+High fan-out will, thus, result in high delay.
+To avoid that, cell libraries set max capacitance limits (1.5 pF).
+It can be overwritten in the design constraints.
+However, in case of large nets the capacitances will still accumulate, that is why the Synthesizer buffers the net and splits it into smaller nets where gates drive a smaller number of gates.

+- **Delay model: Look-up table:** Delay is f(input transition, output load).
+A delay Look-up table has various values of input transition and output load, and the resulting cell delay of each combination.
+For values that are not in the table, the tool will perform interpolation on the closest delay values and calculate the delay.

+- The .lib defines each cell with multiple **attributes** such as area, power, input and output pins, clock pins, functionality and more.

+- **Unateness:** Unateness in digital logic refers to the property of a logical function or a signal where the function or signal is either strictly increasing or strictly decreasing with respect to one or more of its input variables.
+In other words, a unate function or signal either rises or falls as its input variables change, but not both.
+Unateness can be defined for both positive unate functions (which strictly increase as the variable increases) and negative unate functions (which strictly decrease as the variable increases).
+Unateness is an important for optimization, especially in the context of logic synthesis and technology mapping.
+By identifying unate functions within a larger logical network, designers can exploit the unate nature of these functions, leading to more efficient implementations in terms of area, power, and performance.